-unQuar - Tool for Analyzing and Extracting Files from Antivirus Quarantines
+unQuar - Tool for Advanced Analyzing and Extracting Files from Antivirus Quarantines

 unQuar is a utility that gives you direct access to the contents of various antivirus quarantines.
 View, analyze, and safely extract files that antiviruses have isolated as potentially dangerous.